8:00 AM

 61 Attendees

-Brush Square Park: East Tent
+Location Brush Square Park: East Tent

 About Toast independent film's rising stars at this year's SXSW Film Awards Reception.
 This pre-awards party, sponsored by Film in North Carolina, starts the evening off right.